 Investigation into the communication and psychology of family dynamics, friendships, and romantic partners.
 One goal of this course will be to understand our own relationships and seek to improve them.
-In addition, student will examine relationship styles different from our own experiences in order to broaden our knowledge of relationship theories, practices, and cultural variations.
-Cross listed with PSY 3325.
-Prerequisite: PSY 1311 or permission of instructor.
+Prerequisite: PSY 1311 Cross listed with PSY 3325.

 COM 3331 Organizational Communication 3,0